magneticio/vamp.io/content/documentation/installation/v0.9.5/dcos.md

 /elasticsearch  1024  0.2    1/1    1/1       ---        DOCKER   None
 ```

+### Step 2: Install a Relational Database

+If the artifacts that are created by Vamp need to be persisted (available after restart and upgrades), than it is necessary to install one of the relational databases that Vamp supports.
+Currently, there is support for MySQL, PostgreSQL and Microsoft SQL Server.
+Pending on the choice of database, different universe packages are available for installing these databases on a DC/OS cluster.
+Also custom images or externally hosted databases can be used, as long it is available from the location where Vamp is running.

-### Step 2: Deploy Vamp
+### Step 3: Deploy Vamp

-Once you have elasticsearch up and running it's time to move on to Vamp.
+Once you have elasticsearch and one of the supported relational databases up and running it's time to move on to Vamp.
 The Vamp UI includes mixpanel integration.
 We monitor data on Vamp usage solely to inform our ongoing product development.
 Feel free to block this at your firewall, or [contact us](contact) if you’d like further details.

-Create `vamp.json` with the following content:
+If you want Vamp to keep the artifacts only in-memory, create a `vamp.json` with the following content:

 ```json
 {